sriram981998/Resume/README.md

-✅ **Professional Formatting** - Cards, tags, icons, and spacing all look professional ✅ **No Dependencies** - Uses browser's native print function (no external PDF libraries) ✅ **Completely Private** - Generated entirely in your browser; nothing uploaded to servers
+✅ **Professional Formatting** - Cards, tags, icons, and spacing all look professional ✅ **No Dependencies** - Uses browser's native print function (no external PDF libraries) ✅ **Completely Private** - Generated entirely in your browser; nothing uploaded to servers ✅ **Professional Header** - Print header with your profile image, name, and all contact links ✅ **Circular Profile Image** - Your profile photo displays as a perfect circle in the print header

 ### Print Quality Tips